sprouffske/growthcurver/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.

-However, this the first submission of this package to CRAN!
+However, this is the first submission of this package to CRAN!

 ## Downstream dependencies